sandyavs/e-plantShopping/README.md

 # Paradise Nursery Shopping Application

 ## Description
 This is an online store application offering a variety of beautiful and beneficial houseplants.
 The application showcases a dynamic and interactive shopping experience where users can explore plant categories, view product details, and manage their cart efficiently.
-The application built using Vite and React 18.
+The application built using **Vite** and **React 18**.
 The goal of the application is to provide users with a seamless and enjoyable online shopping experience for houseplants.

 ## Learning Objectives
 By completing this project, I was able to: